nus-cs2103-AY2122S2/ip/docs/README.md

 ```

 ### Mark/Unmark tasks
-Walle will be able to mark or unmark tasks
+Walle is able to mark or unmark tasks

  - **marking tasks**